 The Brooks Ghost is a superb running shoe for beginners and pros alike.
 It’s very lightweight, making the experience of road running seem like a breeze.

 Despite being such a light shoe, it doesn’t skimp in the cushioning department.
 It’s one of the thickest, most contoured cushions in a neutral shoe, so runners needing extra arch support should find this shoe a dream.

-As if that’s not nice enough, the BioMoGo midsole is biodegradable, so choosing these shoes is an environmentally-friendly decision.
+As if that’s not nice enough, the BioMoGo midsole is biodegradable, so choosing this shoe is an environmentally-friendly decision.

-The cushioning is complemented by a segmented crash pad to absorb shock and make for easy heel-to-toe transitions.
+The cushioning is complemented by a segmented crash pad that absorbs shock and makes for easy heel-to-toe transitions.

-Add the textured rubber sole, airy mesh upper, extra supportive overlays, and wide range of colors, and you’ve got a first-rate, multi-purpose running shoe that would deal well with any terrain.
+Add the textured rubber sole, airy mesh upper, extra-supportive overlays, and wide range of colors, and you’ve got a first-rate, multi-purpose running shoe that deals well with any terrain.

 - Superior cushioning

 - Suitable for wide feet